 Conclusion:

-Create incentives and strengthen regulation for an environmentally friendly design and decarbonisation of the shipping sector in the Wadden Sea to avoid e.g. greenhouse gas and noise emissions (noting initiatives and rules at the EU and international levels) by stimulating electrification of ferries and coastal shipping.
+Create incentives and strengthen regulation for an environmentally friendly design and decarbonisation of the shipping sector in the Wadden Sea to avoid e.g. greenhouse gas and noise emissions (noting initiatives and rules at the EU and international levels) by stimulating decarbonisation of ferries and coastal shipping.

 Activity 2, bullet point d.